simonetoo/captcha/README.md

 Captcha::routes($path = '/captcha');
 ```

-Captcha provides a helpful validation rules,if you need it,you can register validation within the `boot` method of you `AppServiceProvider`:
+Captcha provides a helpful validation rules,if you need it,you can register validation within the `boot` method of your `AppServiceProvider`:

 ```php
 Captcha::validations();